jonase/eastwood/README.md

    this may contain values for `:source-paths` and/or `:test-paths` that override the ones above.
 3. command line option map

-With Eastwood version 0.2.0 and most earlier versions, it was similar, except the order of items 1 and 2 were swapped.
-Since Leiningen always has values for `:source-paths` and `:test-paths`, this meant that the values for these keys in the Leiningen option map were always ignored.

-Eastwood version 0.2.0 and earlier also had special handling to recognize the older `:source-path` key (note singular, not pluarl) from Leiningen projects, and use it, but only if no `:source-paths` keys were given in any Leiningen profiles, nor on the Eastwood command line.
-Similarly for the old `:test-path` key.

 #### Last options map adjustments